j-d-carmichael/quilk/docs_md/05_Modules_baked_in/babelify.md

 "babel-root-import"             : "4.1.5",
 ```

+If you need any of the other many presets and plugins available, just include them in your local package.json file and quilk will pick them up automatically for you.

 **An example quilk.json with configure data**

 Note in this example the "configure" block.
 If you are familiar with babelify you will recognise this is passing the config data in directly into the configure method: https://github.com/babel/babelify#options